joelkp/ranoise/README.md

 The bare functions
 ------------------

-While uglier than using macros or inline functions for bitrotation, etc., here's everything-in-one-go function definitions.
+While uglier than using the macros or inline functions for bitrotation, etc., here's everything-in-one-go function definitions.

 ### `ranoise32`
 Stripped-down version of `ranoise32b`, which fails some TestU01 SmallCrush tests and as such is comparable to both 32-bit LCGs and xorshift32.
 The failures are more like those of LCGs, but fewer.